 What is CAH?

 CAH (congenital adrenal hyperplasia) occurs approximately once in every 15,000 people worldwide.
 It is an inherited condition which prevents the adrenal glands functioning correctly.
 To stay healthy, people with CAH must take daily life-long medication to replace the hormones which their adrenal glands don’t make.
+People with CAH are at risk of a life-threatening adrenal crisis in an emergency, for instance if they are ill or injured.

 Although there are many different grades of severity of CAH (congenital adrenal hyperplasia), there are three main types of CAH (over 90% of cases) which are caused by a deficiency of an enzyme called 21 hydroxylase.
 The three main types of CAH are ‘Salt-wasting’ (most cases), ‘Non-salt wasting’ and ‘late onset CAH’.